-The vessel can be ceramic, wood or metal, with a sealed lid.
+The vessel can be anything; ceramic, wood or metal, with a sealed lid.

-We can split the ashes for you into separate urns if desired.
+We can split the ashes for you into separate containers if desired.
 If you wish to scatter the ashes they can remain in the original container.

-If the ashes are to be interred at a cemetery, they can remain in the plastic container or be transferred into an urn with suitable dimensions for the designated plot.
+If the ashes are to be interred at a cemetery, they can remain in the wooden urn or be transferred into a container with suitable dimensions for the designated plot.

 Scattering ashes in Wellington